NightScript370/nightscript370.github.io/pages/index.md

 			<hr>
 			<div>
 				<a class="h5" href="/blog/online-school-issues">Online School Issues</a>
 				<div class="mb-0">Due to the COVID-19 pandemic, there has been a move to online school.
-However, the video-conference aspect of it brings issues and generally isn't needed.</div>
+However, the video-conference aspect of it brings issues and generally is not needed.</div>
 				<a href="/blog/online-school-issues" style="text-align: right;">Read More...</a>
 			</div>
 			<hr>